The Security Council has 15 members.

-Ten temporary members are elected by the General Assembly for two-year terms.
+Ten temporary members elected by the General Assembly for two-year terms.

-In 2014, the rotating members of the Security Council will be Argentina, Australia, Luxembourg, South Korea, and Rwanda.
+In 2014, the rotating members of the Security Council are Argentina, Australia, Luxembourg, South Korea, and Rwanda.

-In 2013, the rotating members of the Security Council are: Azerbaijan, Guatemala, Morocco, Pakistan, and Togo.
+In 2015, the rotating members of the Security Council will be Chad, Chile, Jordan, Lithuania, and Nigeria.

 Each Council member has one vote.

 A "NO" vote from one of the five permanent members kills the resolution.